Emmanuel-2KLM7/Emmanuel-2KLM7/README.md

 - 👋 Hi, I’m @Emmanuel-2KLM7
-- 👀 I’m interested in web and mobile development
+- 👀 I’m Odoo Developer
-- 💞️ I’m looking to collaborate on a web project in order to learn more from others.
 - 📫 you can reach me by writing to me in my mailbox: emmanuelkisimba2807@gmail.com

 <!---